MeisterLone/Askey-RT5010W-D187-REV6/README.md

 1. Open the case and remove the board.

-2. Remove the heatsink and the protective metal plate covering the CPU Be care to NOT CUT THE BOARD by accident when removed the metal plate.
+2. Remove the heatsink and the protective metal plate covering the CPU Be care to NOT CUT THE BOARD by accident when removing the metal plate.

 3. Identify the CLK signal
  If you look closely, you will see a little resistor here.
 This is the CLK signal.